dtonomy/plugins/README.md

 # Example
 ```
-The node expects input and output from msg.payload by default but if you want to specify another path you can specify it in the Input/Output field.
+The node expects input and output from msg.payload by default,
+but if you want to specify another path you can specify it in the Input/Output field.

 Input:
 '2001:43f8:7b0::'